nhn/tui.chart/README.md

 ## 🔧 Development

-TOAST UI products are open source, so you can create a pull request(PR) after you fix issues.
+The TOAST UI products are open source, so you can create a pull request(PR) after you fix issues.
 Run npm scripts and develop yourself with the following process.

 ### Setup